cairo-book/cairo-book/src/appendix-01-keywords.md

 The following list contains keywords that are reserved for current or future use by the Cairo language.

-There are three keyword categories:
+There are two keyword categories:

 - strict
 - reserved